-Finally, H.R.
-1682 would direct the Government Accountability Office (GAO) to conduct a study on expanding mandatory flood insurance purchase requirements on non-federal mortgages and properties located in flood zones protected by dams or levees.
+The Government Accountability Office (GAO) would be required to conduct a study on expanding mandatory flood insurance purchase requirements on nonfederal mortgages and properties located in flood zones protected by dams or levees.
 In addition, the bill would direct FEMA to report annually to Congress on the financial status of the NFIP.

 Issues Concerning H.R.
-1682
+3121

 H.R.
-1682 does include several provisions that may be of concern to private insurers, the real estate industry, mortgage lenders, and the Bush Administration.
+3121 does include several provisions that may be of concern to private insurers, the real estate industry, mortgage lenders, and the Bush Administration.
 Some property owners may drop or reduce their flood insurance coverage because of higher premiums.
 Should this happen, Congress might face the question of appropriating more funds for disaster relief in the event of another catastrophic flood.